VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

 To fix it one should avoid collisions by carefully picking label overrides in configuration.

+## Security

+See general recommendations regarding security [here](https://docs.victoriametrics.com/Single-server-VictoriaMetrics.html#security).

+vmalert [web UI](#web) exposes configuration details such as list of [Groups](#groups), active alerts, [alerts state](#alerts-state), [notifiers](#notifier-configuration-file).
+Consider limiting user's access to the web UI is this information is sensitive.

+[Alerts state](#alerts-state) page or [debug mode](#debug-mode) could emit additional information about configured datasource URL, GET params and headers.
+Sensitive information such as passwords or auth tokens is stripped by default.
+To disable stripping such info pass `-showSecrets` cmd-line flag to vmalert.

 ## Profiling

 `vmalert` provides handlers for collecting the following [Go profiles](https://blog.golang.org/profiling-go-programs):